openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

    There is much desire to replace Mako within edx-platform so this exception may eventually be removed.

+#. **BundleWatch should be used to automatically monitor JavaScript bundle sizes**

+   **Rationale**: It is important for users of the Open edX platform that we deliver reasonably sized JavaScript bundles.
+This provides faster load times to all users, and is vital for users with low bandwidth and/or metered connections.
+To ensure we don't unintentionally increase the size of our JavaScript bundles, we utilize BundleWatch for automated bundle size monitoring.

 Backend Technology Selection
 ============================